vitejs/vite/docs/guide/api-environment-runtimes.md

 await runner.import('/entry.js')
 ```

-In this case, the server that handles those HTTP request can use `environment.getInvokeHandlers()` to process those requests:
+In this case, the server that handles those HTTP requests can use `environment.getInvokeHandlers()` to process those requests:

 ```ts
 server.onRequest((request: Request) => {